 - A strong portfolio of illustrations or other graphics

-- Familiarity with design software and technologies (such as Illustrator, Dreamweaver, Photoshop)
+- Familiarity with design software and technologies (such as Illustrator, Dreamweaver, and Photoshop)

 - A keen eye for aesthetics and details